Cheer Stunts: Complete Guide | Cheerleading Positions

 • Practice should be supervised and carried out in a safe environment.

-• Each team member should be accessed to check the capability of individuals to plan the stunts according to their level.
+• Each team member should have access to check the capability of individuals to plan the stunts according to their level.

 • Professional training in spotting should be compulsory